raphaelquast/foobar2000_TripleQ/README.md

 - `crtl + shift + down `: next track
 - `crtl + shift + left `: move 5 seconds ahead in the current track
 - `crtl + shift + right`: move 5 seconds back in the current track
-- `crtl + shift + space`: activate/deactivate the player window
+- `crtl + shift + space`: activate/deactivate the player window (e.g. bring the player to the front)

 ## Folder structure

 The theme is intended to be used with a well sorted collection...
+so you'll get the best out of the theme if your music is structured in the following form:

 To allow having both sorted and unsorted stuff in your music folders,
 **any folder that starts with 2 underscores will remain hidden in the *Library-* and *Coverflow* views!**
-(It'll still be visible in the *Tree view*)
+(It'll still be visible in the *Tree view* tab)

-You'll get the best out of the theme if your music is structured in the following form:

 ```
 - Musik